Ra0k/Flask-Stripe-MySQL-Bootstrapped/app/README.md

-# Flask Stripe MySQL Bootstrapped
+# Flask Stripe PostgreSQL Bootstrapped
 Here is an overview of the folders.
 Everything in this template is contained in the current folder /app.

 ![System Overview](../demo/complex-system-overview.png)